-I tested LastPass’s generator by signing up for several new online accounts and using the password generator to generate each new password.
+The generator worked perfectly in my tests.
+I tested it by signing up for several new online accounts and using it to generate each new password.
 During each signup, I just had to click on the LastPass logo in the password field (or open the extension and click on the generator), and LastPass would generate a complex password.
 The default password length is 12, but you can generate passwords up to 99 characters long.
 The passwords can contain uppercase letters, lowercase letters, numbers, and symbols.

 Overall, LastPass makes creating secure passwords simple.
 The password generator pops up anytime you click on the LastPass logo in the password field, and it offers a lot more functionality than most competing password managers.
 I especially like that LastPass’s password generator offers helpful options like generating passwords that are ‘easy to read’ and ‘easy to say’.